floriankri/ecg_detector_assessment/README.md

 8. Clone the **[ecg_detector_assessment](https://github.com/floriankri/ecg_detector_assessment) repository**.
 9. Run `pip install requirements.txt` in Visual Studio Code
 10. Try executing `/Algorithm_tester/main.ipynb` and see if and where it runs into errors
+   - _NB: We had to recompile the mex files when using the UNSW beat detector._

 ### Annotator
 1. Install **MATLAB R2022a** or higher